hairjd2/School-Notes/MLL 328 Chinese Fiction and Drama/Test 2.md

 - Hangzhou (silver) - Suzhou (clothes) - Chinking/Zhenjiang (Fa-hai) - Hangzhou
 - Why did the Lady in White give Hsu Huan silver and clothes?
 - ==Didactic message (p.
 378)==
+	- My master delivered me from this vainglorious world
+	- Like an iron-tree in blossom, I am finally reborn
+	- As incarnation succeeds incarnation in recurrence
+	- Life is transformed life upon life renewed
+	- In truth is beauty constant? or is it vanity?
+	- Know then: that it is formless, yet in various forms appears
+	- For the two, beauty and vanity are interchangeable
+	- But between vanity and beauty the line should be clearly drawn
 ## Plot
 # The Selfless Friend
 ## Wu Pao-an Ransoms His Friend